-Inconsistent Umpiring – M. WELLINGS points a finger at some’ batsmen’s ‘pretend’ play 15 years ago a change was made to the lbw law which complicated the job of the umpires while doing nothing to improve cricket.
-The change in 1970 allowed a batsman to be lbw even if the ball struck him outside the off stump, provided he was making no attempt to play the ball.
+Inconsistent Umpiring: M. Wellings points a finger at some’ batsmen’s ‘pretend’ play.
+15 years ago, a change was made to the LBW law, which complicated the job of the umpires while doing nothing to improve cricket.
+The change in 1970 allowed a batsman to be LBW even if the ball struck him outside the off stump, provided he did not attempt to play the ball.

-After 15 years of the existing lbw law, are we to conclude that cricketing con-men can too easily dupe umpires?
-That would mean reverting to the previous law, which would be a damaging move, for the ugly left foot lunge with the bat held high in Gatting manner would be in general and frequent use.
-Before 1970 we saw much too much of that.
+After 15 years of the existing LBW law, are we to conclude that cricketing con-men can too easily dupe umpires?
+That would mean reverting to the previous law, which would be a damaging move, for the ugly left foot lunge with the bat held high in a Mike Gatting manner would be in general and frequent use.
+Before 1970, we saw much too much of that.

 In particular, bowlers who thought that county captains Colin Cowdrey and Mike Smith were getting away with lbw murder agreed with them and found the excessive pad-play unedifying.
 Rather than revert to the old, much-abused law, it would be sensible to instruct and encourage umpires to make the existing one work properly.
-The history of cricket contains too many instances of umpires not being encouraged and supported by the administrators.
+There are far too many examples in cricket history of administrators failing to encourage and assist umpires.

 Doubtful of support and saddled with increasing responsibility during the post-war years, they have a fair excuse for errors.
 Perhaps the no-ball change from judging on the back foot to the front has been the worst umpiring imposition.
 It allows scant time for sighting the ball before it lands when the eyes first have to watch that foot and the batting crease.
 Here perhaps lies the explanation for the number of disputed decisions and the generally modest umpiring standard in the Test series.

 One of those in dispute was Border’s dismissal of an alleged slip catch by Botham in the third Test.
 That he did not snick the ball onto his pad, from which it lobbed to short slip, I am convinced.
-The batsman’s actions were for me sure proof of that.
-Long ago a doctor friend in Sydney drew my attention to the fact that, when a batsman edges the ball, he cannot avoid hurriedly and apprehensively jerking his head round to follow its course.
+The batsman’s actions were, for me, sure proof of that.
+Long ago, a doctor friend in Sydney drew my attention to the fact that, when a batsman edges the ball, he cannot avoid hurriedly and apprehensively jerking his head around to follow its course.